heroku/platform-api/README.md

 ### Rate throttling

+Rate throttling capability is inclued in PlatformAPI v2.3.0, but is disabled by default.
+The following section describes the behavior of the PlatformAPI gem v3.0.0+.
+To enable rate throttling logic, upgrade to the latest released version.

 By default client requests from this library will respect Heroku's rate-limiting.
 The client can make as many requests as possible until Heroku's server says that it has gone over.
 Once a request has been rate-limited the client will sleep and then retry the request again.
 This process will repeat until the request is successful.

 Once a single request has been rate-limited, the client will auto-tune a sleep value so that future requests are less likely to be rate-limited by the server.